-JAH conducted the first passive Quenda survey in spring 2017.
-Utilising motion-sensitive cameras, JAH were able to confirm the presence of quenda in all Conservation Precincts at Jandakot Airport.
+JAH conducted the first passive Quenda survey in spring 2017 and again in 2020.
+Utilising motion-sensitive cameras, JAH were able to confirm the presence of quenda in all Conservation Precincts at Jandakot Airport during both monitoring events.

 Maintaining quenda populations at Jandakot Airport is a function of maintaining quenda habitat (Western Wildlife 2015a).
 Maintenance of quenda habitat is primarily through actions relating to other sections of this plan, including: